Skip to content

 Benjamin Moore Chantilly Lace vs Steam (AF-15)

 Steam is another creamy white from Benjamin Moore that is more yellow.
-It has an LRV of 85.91, so it is almost an off-white.
+It has an LRV of 84.2, so it is still a white and not an off white.

 Chantilly Lace vs Steam.
 A selection of white paint swatches under a larger sample of Chantilly Lace.